The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Individual Object Results

-We include all epochs of HD169142 in the main body of the text as a demonstration of the difficulty of candidate identification in these complex systems under variable conditions (and, potentially, intrinsic variability in protoplanet candidates' H$\alpha$ emission).
-For example, one of the more apparently compelling candidates in the images is a $\sim$3.5$\sigma$ point source just outside the control radius and near the \citet{Gratton2019} ``D" candidate in the April 9, 2014 epoch (marked with a yellow circle in Figure \ref{fig:hd169142}).
-The lack of similar signal in the higher contrast April 8, 2014 epoch just one day earlier, as well as its proximity to the AO control radius (immediately outside of which a bright ring of variable signal induced by the AO control appears in raw images), means that it does not rise to the level of a candidate in our analysis.
-Another $\sim$4$\sigma$ excess source appears to the Northwest of the star in the August 30, 2017 epoch at similar separation as the \citet{Reggiani2014} and \citet{Biller2014} candidates (also indicated with a yellow circle in Figure \ref{fig:hd169142}).
-The three year time baseline between the original candidate identification epochs and this observation may allow for this degree of orbital motion, however there is not a compelling excess at the same location in the H$\alpha$ imagery and similarly strong excess is not seen near this location in the other epochs, so this candidate is also quite marginal.
-It and the other candidates at similar separation are most likely scattered light features from a clumpy inner disk ring at this separation.
+We include all epochs of HD~169142 in the main body of the text as a demonstration of the difficulty of candidate identification in morphologically complex systems under variable conditions (and, potentially, intrinsic variability in protoplanet candidates' H$\alpha$ emission).
+For example, one of the more apparently compelling candidates in the images is a $\sim$3.5$\sigma$ point-source just outside the control radius near the \citet{Gratton2019} ``D" candidate in the 2014 April 9 epoch (marked with a yellow circle in Figure \ref{fig:hd169142}).
+The lack of similar signal in the higher-contrast 2014 April 8 epoch just 1 day earlier, as well as its proximity to the AO control radius (immediately outside of which a bright ring of variable signal induced by the wavefront control loop appears in raw images), means that it does not rise to the level of a candidate in our analysis.
+Another $\sim$4$\sigma$ excess source appears to the northwest of the star in the 2017 August 30 epoch at similar separation as the \citet{Reggiani2014} and \citet{Biller2014} candidates (also indicated with a yellow circle in Figure \ref{fig:hd169142}).
+The 3 year time baseline between the original candidate identification epochs and this observation may allow for this degree of orbital motion; however, there is not a compelling excess at the same location in the H$\alpha$ imagery, and similarly strong excess is not seen near this location in the other epochs, so this candidate is also marginal.
+We conclude that it and the other candidates at similar separation are most likely scattered light features from a clumpy inner disk ring at this separation, consistent with their lack of recovery in SDI imagery.

-\subsubsection{HD100546}
+\subsubsection{HD~100546}

-The GAPlanetS data for HD 100546 were analyzed in detail in \citet{Follette2017} and \citet{Rameau2017}, however we have taken advantage of improvements to the GAPlanetS pipeline since initial publication and reprocessed the data, allowing us to place more stringent limits on the H$\alpha$ luminosity of the HD100546 ``b" and ``c" planet candidates, as given in Table \ref{tab:nondetections}.
-No H$\alpha$ excess signals were seen in the vicinity of either candidate in either of the two GAPlanetS epochs, both of which are shown in Appendix \ref{sec:allepochs}, Figure \ref{fig:hd100546}.
+The GAPlanetS data for HD~100546 were analyzed in detail in \citet{Follette2017} and \citet{Rameau2017}; however, we have taken advantage of improvements to the GAPlanetS pipeline since initial publication and reprocessed the data, allowing us to place more stringent limits on the H$\alpha$ luminosity of the HD~100546 ``b" and ``c" planet candidates, as given in Table \ref{tab:nondetections}.
+No H$\alpha$ excess signals were seen in the vicinity of either candidate in either GAPlanetS epoch (see Appendix \ref{sec:allepochs}, Figure \ref{fig:hd100546}).

-\subsubsection{SAO 206462}
+\subsubsection{SAO~206462}